Anti-Bengali sentiment: Assam

-On 10 October 1960, Bimala Prasad Chaliha, the then- Chief Minister of Assam, presented a bill in the Legislative Assembly to declare Assamese as the sole official language of the Assam.
-Ranendra Mohan Das, the then- MLA from Karimganj (North) assembly constituency and an ethnic Bengali, protested against the bill, arguing that it would impose the language of one third of the population over the remaining two thirds.
+On 10 October 1960, Bimala Prasad Chaliha, the then-Chief Minister of Assam, presented a bill in the Legislative Assembly to declare Assamese as the sole official language of the Assam.
+Ranendra Mohan Das, the then-MLA from Karimganj (North) assembly constituency and an ethnic Bengali, protested against the bill, arguing that it would impose the language of one third of the population over the remaining two thirds.
 On 24 October, the bill was passed in the Assam legislative assembly, thereby marking Assamese as the only official language of the state.
 The law forcefully imposed Assamese on Bengalis in terms of employment and education.
 This resulted in massive protests from the Barak Valley, which was home to many East Bengali refugees.
-These protests succeeded in establishing Bengali as an additional official language in the Barak Valley, which led to reactive insurgency by Assamese against Bengalis in Assam and numerous massacres.
+These protests succeeded in establishing Bengali as an additional official language in the Barak Valley, which led to a reactive insurgency by the Assamese against the Bengalis in Assam and to numerous massacres.

-Massacres and attacks on Bengalis
+In 1972, during the Assamese language movement, Bengalis were targeted.
+In Gauhati University, Bengali Hindus were attacked.
+Around 14,000 Bengali Hindus fled to West Bengal and elsewhere in the Northeast.
+Agitation in 1979 led to frequent curfews and strikes called by the All Assam Students' Union (AASU) and other local organisations.
+Trains were attacked, and central government employees of the Oil and Natural Gas Corporation, Indian Airlines, and the Railways were intimidated and asked to leave the state.
+Bengali settlements were attacked throughout the Brahmaputra Valley.
+In 1983, Bengali Hindus were attacked numerous times during the agitation.
+Abusive graffiti targeting Bengali Hindus became commonplace and Assamese rioters referred to then West Bengal chief minister Jyoti Basu as the "Bastard son of Bengal".
+Effigies of Basu were also hung from light posts and trees.

-Bongal Kheda (1960 onwards)
+Bongal Kheda (1960s)

-In 1960, the Assamese demanded to purge Bengalis from Assam.
-In June 1960, frequent attacks on Bengali Hindus started in Cotton College in Guwahati and then spread to the rest of the state.
+In June 1960, during the anti-Bengali Bongal Kheda (lit.
+'Expell the Bengali') movement, frequent attacks on Bengali Hindus started in Cotton College in Guwahati and then spread to the rest of the state.
 An Assamese mob attacked innocent Bengali Hindu settlements in the Brahmaputra Valley.
 The District Magistrate of Guwahati, who was a Bengali Hindu, was attacked by a mob of around 100 people inside his residence and stabbed.
 Another Bengali Hindu, the Deputy Inspector General of Police, was also stabbed.
 Bengali students of Guwahati University, Dibrugarh Medical College and Assam Medical College were forcibly expelled from these institutions.
 In Dibrugarh, Bengali Hindu houses were looted and burnt, and their occupants were beaten up, knifed, and driven out.
 500,000 Bengalis were displaced from Assam and taken to West Bengal.